 Governor signs bill creating hurdles to change constitution

-Republican Gov. Ron DeSantis has signed legislation that creates more hurdles for citizens to change the Florida Constitution through petition drives.
+Republican Gov. Ron DeSantis signed legislation Friday that creates more hurdles for citizens to change the Florida Constitution through petition drives.

 Democrats said that will discourage people from collecting petitions in an amendment process that's already difficult.
 Republicans said it will help prevent fraud and keep out-of-state interests from meddling with the Florida Constitution.